 But if your office space is inviting and peaceful, your work will be much more enjoyable even on the busiest of days.
 Something as small as placing a favorite candle next to your computer can spark joy.
 Or even a thank you note from a client that makes you smile just by looking at it.
 These are things worth keeping.

 Take stock of what makes you feel joyful and build more of it.
 Any office items that do not bring you joy should be thanked and let go.

 Find which areas of your business need improvement and implement upgrades in a simple, efficient way.
 How?
 By incorporating tools, literally and figuratively, that help you easily get organized.
 There are so many excellent productivity and organizational tools out there that can be used to make your office a more joyful, tidy space.

 One of those tools is an intuitive inventory management software system.
 Sortly helps you declutter, tidy up and boost profitability by doing the heavy lifting for you.
-You can track your business’s inventory and assets right from your smartphone, and even get alerts when new orders need to be filled, effortlessly create reports, simplify your inventory process and spark business joy!
+You can track your business’s inventory and assets right from your smartphone, and even get alerts when it’s time to re-order.
+Simplify your inventory process and spark business joy!
 Get started with Sortly for free with a two-week free trial.